-For your degree to help you acquire your future career, the school you earn it from needs to be recognized by an accrediting agency.
-When you finally narrow down the schools you wish to attend, be sure to research the accreditation of those schools at this site that lists the CHEA and USDE Recognized accrediting organizations.
+To help you achieve your future career, the school you earn your degree from must be recognized by an accrediting agency.
+After you narrow down your list of schools, be sure to research their accreditation at the site for CHEA and USDE Recognized accrediting organizations.

 Sometimes You Just Need a Second Chance

 What is Open Enrollment or Open Admissions?

-Open enrollment or open admissions reduce the admission criteria to just a high school diploma or GED equivalent.
-The rest of the requirements are a lot more streamlined: a placement test, application forms and fees, proof of high school graduation, and additional English proficiency testing for international students.
+Open enrollment or open admissions colleges reduce their admission criteria to just a high school diploma or GED equivalent.
+Additional requirements are more streamlined: placement tests, application forms and fees, proof of high school graduation, and additional English proficiency testing for international students.

-Generally speaking, community colleges are open admission since their main goal is to make associate degree level education accessible for all students.
-There are a few universities that follow this same philosophy as well, in addition to some veteran-friendly schools that waive strict requirements.
+Generally speaking, community colleges retain open admissions, as their main goal is to make associate-level education accessible to all students.
+A few universities follow this same philosophy as well, in addition to some veteran-friendly schools that waive strict requirements.

 Benefits of Open Enrollment

-There are a lot of benefits to entering a program with open enrollment.
-These schools are typically more affordable than schools with more restrictive admissions policies.
-Getting into school can be a ruthless and cutthroat activity, but with open enrollment, a lot of that difficulty is taken away.
+There are a lot of benefits to entering an open enrollment program.
+These schools are typically more affordable than those with more restrictive admissions policies.
+With open enrollment, the competitive component of the admissions process is practically nonexistent.
 In a sense, you don’t have to “pay” to compete before you even get to the classroom.
-When you don’t have to worry about what schools are going to reject you and what schools will accept you based on your test scores, a lot of the anxiety of university application goes away.
+When you don’t have to worry about which schools are going to reject or accept you based on your test scores, a lot of the anxiety involved in the application process goes away.

-But does that really matter?
-No. Students in an open enrollment school may find that they actually thrive in an environment where there isn’t the stiff competition between students.
-A degree earned online from an accredited school is just as good as a degree earned through traditional methods.
-And really, it’s not how fast you earn the degree, it’s what you get out of it that counts.
+Many students in open enrollment schools find that they actually thrive in a non-competitive environment where rivalry doesn’t exist between peers.
+A degree earned online from an accredited school is just as effective as a degree earned through traditional methods.
+Ultimately, it isn’t how long it takes for you earn the degree, but what you get out of the experience that counts.